-% time This is the percentage of the total time that was spent in this function, including time spent in subroutines called from this self This is the total amount of time spent in this function.
-This should be identical to the number printed in the seconds field for this function in the flat profile.
+% time This is the percentage of the total time that was spent in this function, including time spent in subroutines called from this function.

 The time spent in this function is counted again for the callers of this function.
 Therefore, adding up these percentages is meaningless.